Abelian extensions via prequantization: Flux 1--cocycle

 \section{Flux 1--cocycle}

-Let $M$ be a connected smoothly paracompact manifold, possibly infinite dimensional, and $\om$ a closed 2--form on $M$ with values in a Mackey complete locally convex space $V$.
-The Lie algebra of {\it $\om$--equivariant vector fields} on $M$,
+Let $M$ be a connected smoothly paracompact manifold, possibly infinite dimensional, $V$ a Mackey complete locally convex space, and $\om\in\Om^2(M,V)$ prequantizable, \ie closed 2--form with discrete period group.
+In this section we introduce the group $\Diff^{\eq}(M,\om)$ of $\om$-equivariant diffeomorphisms as an isotropy subgroup of $\Diff(M)\x\GL(V)$, and we define a flux 1-cocycle, extending the flux homomorphism \eqref{elev} on $\Diff(M,\om)$.
+Properties of 1-cocycles can be found in the appendix.